-If you are looking for a more feature-rich handset then you need to determine what sort of features you want so that you can focus on the most suitable cheap mobile phones.
-There are new cheap mobile phones and handsets coming out on a regular basis, so make sure that you do your research and decide which of the features available on today’s modern handset are going to suit you so that you can compare mobile phones that offer these features with our mobile phone comparison tool.
+Comparing mobile phones can be confusing – If you are looking for a basic phone or a more feature-rich handset then you need to determine what sort of features you want.
+There are new handsets coming out on a regular basis, so make sure that you do your research.
+Our phone guides give you the facts you need so you can make an informed decision.

 Yes, it is very easy.
-You’ll need a PAC Number (porting authorisation code) from your current provider.
+You’ll need a PAC Number (porting authorization code) from your current provider.
 Within 2 days they must issue one, otherwise, give a valid reason as to why they aren’t able to.
-Give the code to the new provider, but keep in mind when you call your current provider for the PAC code, they are likely going to try to convince you and sell you products.
-If they offer you a new phone, deal, or lower rate, check out befuddled.co.uk to compare prices first, and ensure it really is the best price out there.
+Give the code to the new provider, but keep in mind when you call your current provider for the PAC code, they are likely going to try to convince you to stay and sell you their products.
+If they offer you a new phone, deal, or lower rate, check out befuddled.co.uk to compare mobile phones and ensure you get the best mobile phone deals out there.

 It can take up to 14 days in some cases.
 But, in most instances, your PAC code transfer only takes a couple days, and in some instances, it can begin working the next day with certain providers.
 Until it is ready, your new provider will give you a temporary number, simply so you can still have access to a phone.